nateahess/mmap/README.md

 ## Overview

-* MMAP is a simple menu tool for Nmap that allows you to quickly select scan types
+* MMAP is a simple menu tool/script for Nmap that allows you to quickly select scan types
 without having to remember every Nmap command.
-* By modifying the favorite commands that have been added you can quickly refer back to Nmap options   you use daily.
+* By modifying the favorite commands that have been added you can quickly refer back to the Nmap options you use daily.

-I built this with intentions to modify it easily if my "go to" Nmap scans change.
 I've tried my best to comment the code so other's could modify it as well and make it their own.
-I may eventually work on adding a way to build a favorites list from inside the program (no promises).

 ## Installation

-> I'm not compiling this yet because I don't want to re-compile every time I modify scan types.
+> I'm not compiling this because it's basically a glorified script.
-> That being said, it's pretty simple to use.
+> You can use it by cloning the project

 #### Prerequisites
-- _Nmap_
+- _Nmap_ (obviously)
 - _Colorama_ (Python Module)
-  *Optional.* I've added comments of what to remove if you're not using this.
-  This module is simply for coloring the ASCII art.
+  *Optional.*   This module is simply for coloring the ASCII art.
+  I've commented out all of the Colorama code,
+  but feel free to install the module and use it!
+  I've notated everything in the code comments.

 #### Clone the Project